vaultsandbox/client-go/documentation/guides/managing-inboxes.md

 if errors.Is(err, vaultsandbox.ErrSignatureInvalid) {
 	// Email signature verification failed
 }
-if errors.Is(err, vaultsandbox.ErrSSEConnection) {
-	// Server-Sent Events connection failed
-}
-if errors.Is(err, vaultsandbox.ErrInboxExpired) {
-	// Inbox has passed its expiration time
-}
 if errors.Is(err, vaultsandbox.ErrRateLimited) {
 	// API rate limit exceeded
 }